the-human-colossus-foundation/microledger-spec/microledger.md

 ### Microledger identifier

-The unique identifier _MAY_ be derived from the genesis block of the Microledger.
+The unique Microledger identifier _MAY_ be derived from the genesis block of the Microledger.
 In essence this is the cryptographic hash declared for `Genesis Block`.

 ## Characteristics